mfreema5/HUM380-GameDesign/Gamification-paper/10-process-goals.md

 ### Goals

 The biggest difference between games and gamified systems is the locus of the goals.
 The goals in games are within the game itself; in a gamified system the ultimate goals are outside of the game-like parts of the system, or possibly outside of the system entirely.
+But even though the goals may be outside of the gamified system itself, they are still at the core of the purpose and the process of gamification; similarly, they are also at the core of the values and ethics of the gamification process.

-Not only are goals at the core of the purpose and the process of gamification, they are also at the core of the values and ethics of the gamification process.
+Thus “meaningful gamification puts the needs and goals of the users over the needs of the organization,” though this doesn't mean that the organization is not a beneficiary of a well-gamified system, since “if users have a positive and meaningful game-based experience that is well-connected to the underlying non-game setting… the organization will benefit in the long term” (Nicholson 2012).